This post was last updated on July 20th, 2019

 While mileage-based pay is the norm, Gardner also pays hourly to some employees.
 This rate can be as high as $15 an hour for a routine trucking route.

 Note: If there is one song of praise that this company gets, it’s that their equipment is simply above the norm.
-New trucks are introduced into the fleet routinely, and the company maintains their vehicles to the highest standards.
+New trucks are introduced into the fleet routinely, and the company maintains its vehicles to the highest standards.

 Owner-operators will be paid differently.